flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeregisterEventTopic
-### Removes the specified directory as a publisher to the specified SNS topic.
+> Removes the specified directory as a publisher to the specified SNS topic.<br/>

 #### Input Parameters
 * `Action` - _required_